 Learn more about Pakistan Tourism Development Cooperation (PTDC) here.

-Enjoyed our Sustainability Leaders Asia interview with Agha Iqrar Haroon (Ekrar) on sustainable tourism projects and challenges in Pakistan and Asia?
-Spread the word!
+Enjoyed our interview with Agha Iqrar Haroon (Ekrar) on sustainable tourism projects and challenges in Pakistan and Asia?
+Share and spread the word!